abdeladim-s/pyllamacpp/README.md

                   [--repeat_last_n REPEAT_LAST_N] [--top_k TOP_K] [--top_p TOP_P] [--temp TEMP] [--repeat_penalty REPEAT_PENALTY]
                   [--n_batch N_BATCH]
                   model

+This is like a chatbot, You can start the conversation with `Hi, can you help me ?` Pay attention though that it may hallucinate!

 positional arguments:
   model                 The path of the model file